joey04/Cookie-Sweep/README.md

 Note that there is no option to disable the startup sweep.

 ### Use case
-This is a fork of [the original](https://github.com/mpopp75/cookie-sweep), which had everything I wanted except the ability to automatically sweep at browser startup or shutdown.
-I rarely keep my browser running when I'm not using it, so it's very important to me to start with a clean slate of cookies for each session.
-In addition, there are several website domains I want to preserve cookies for logins and preferences.
+This is a fork of [the original](https://github.com/mpopp75/cookie-sweep), which had everything I wanted except the ability to automatically sweep at browser startup.
+I usually exit my browser when I'm done using it, so I want a clean slate of cookies for each session.
+In addition, there are several websites I want to preserve cookies for logins and preferences.

 Note that offline storage is a separate matter.
 For that, I set `privacy.clearOnShutdown.offlineApps` to true.

 ### Known issue
-If the file that stores the domain whitelist is corrupt or missing, Cookie Sweep will not function properly, including the options page not displaying a whitelist editor.

-To fix this problem, do the following:
-* Exit the browser (it must not be running)
-* Create a text file named `storage.js` with this content: `{"domains":"example.com"}`
-* Place the file in your profile directory at `browser-extension-data` / `cookiesweep@startup`
+I've thoroughly tested my Cookie Sweep fork, and there is only one problem.
+If the text file that stores the domain whitelist is missing or corrupt, the sweep function will crash.
+This problem occurred immediately after installing on two different profiles because the file was missing.
+But it's easy to remedy, and once corrected, hasn't reoccurred for me.

+Do these steps:
-* Start the browser and you should see `example.com` in the whitelist on the Cookie Sweep options page.
-That means it's running properly.
+* After installing, go to the Cookie Sweep options page.

-I've thoroughly tested my Cookie Sweep fork, and there are no other problems.
-It really is set-and-forget.
+* Click the Sweep Cookies now button.
+The problem occurred if it hangs with a `Processing...` message (whereas it should quickly finish sweeping then report the number of cookies kept and removed).
+There also will be a script error in the console.
+* To correct it, type in a domain, like `foo.com`, in the Whitelist editor and it'll automatically be saved.
+* Verify by reloading the options page and running another sweep.